influxdata/influxdb-client-java/client/README.md

 }
 ```

-The asynchronous query offers a possibility map [FluxRecords](http://bit.ly/flux-spec#record) to POJO:
+And there is also a possibility map [FluxRecords](http://bit.ly/flux-spec#record) to POJO:

 ```java
 package example;